Blue Coat Systems: History

 In 2005, the company introduced an anti-spyware appliance called Spyware Interceptor and the following year it announced upcoming WAN optimization products.
 This was followed by SSL-VPN security appliances to secure remote connections.

 In 2005, the company was profitable for the first time.

 In 2006, the company introduced a free web-tool, K9 Web Protection, that can monitor internet traffic, block certain websites, identify phishing scams.
-In a November 2008 review, PC World gave it 4.25 out of 5 stars.